MicrosoftDocs/sql-docs/docs/t-sql/statements/create-workload-classifier-transact-sql.md

 - ABOVE_NORMAL
 - HIGH

-Importance influences the order in which requests are scheduled, thus giving first access to resources and locks.
+If Importance is not specified, the importance setting of the workload group is used.
+The default workload group importance is normal.
+Importance influences the order which requests are scheduled, thus giving first access to resources and locks.

 If a user is a member of multiple roles with different resource classes assigned or matched in multiple classifiers, the user is given the highest resource class assignment.
 For more information see, [workload classification](/azure/sql-data-warehouse/sql-data-warehouse-workload-classification#classification-precedence)